A person working as Animator in Slovenia typically earns around 1,300 EUR per month. Salaries range from 600 EUR (lowest) to 2,070 EUR (highest).

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
 We broke down Animator salaries by education level in order to make a comparison.

-When the education level is High School, the average salary of an Animator is 830 EUR per month.
+When the education level is High School, the average salary is 830 EUR per month.

 While someone with a Certificate or Diploma gets a salary of 980 EUR per month, 18% more than someone having a High School degree.

-A Bachelor's Degree gets its holder an average salary of 1,420 EUR per month, 45% more than someone with a Certificate or Diploma.
+People with Bachelor's Degree have an average salary of 1,420 EUR per month, 45% more than someone with a Certificate or Diploma.

 Professionals who hold a Master's Degree are rewarded with an average salary of 1,860 EUR per month, 31% more than someone with Bachelor's Degree.